 Support your local farmers and food producers

 Here at the Feathered Pipe, sourcing our food locally is important to us.
-Purchasing from local producers not only allows us to share the unique taste of our Western location with our guests, it also lets us directly support the community of farmers, growers, and ranchers who industriously work to bring their goods to market in the shade of the Rocky Mountains.
+Purchasing from local producers not only allows us to share the unique taste of our Western location with our guests, it also lets us directly support the community of farmers, growers, and ranchers who industriously work to bring their goods to market.
 Local foods are fresher and more nutritious, due to less travel and storage time.
 This summer, guests who dine with us will taste the bounty of our state from The Western Montana Growers Cooperative and other producers working in Flathead County and the Bitterroot Valley.

 Give your greens a bath